npoptomov/youtube_app/README.md

 The backend application will start on `localhost:8000`.

-For API reference, see the Postman collection `Youtube Custom API.postman_collection.json` in the backend folder which illustrates the endpoints and example json responses.
+For API reference, see the Postman collection `Youtube Custom API.postman_collection.json` in the backend folder which illustrates the endpoints and example JSON responses.

 #### Docker Installation